aws-samples/small-files-archiving-solution/README.md

 ### Archiving
 1. Select "Archiver" from the sidebar.
 ![archiving](images/v2/archiving-menu.png)
-2. Choose the source type and batch strategy, then click the "Next" button twice.
+2. Choose the source type and batch strategy, then click the "Next" button.
   - source type: supports __filesystem__ or __S3__
   - destination type: supports __S3__
   - batch stragegy: